KornkanCHA/skooldio-assignment-pokdeng-game/README.md

 Bye!
 ```
 ## Future Task
-If I have more time, I will write more detail test cases.
+If I have more time, I will write more detail test cases and add the rules of Pokdeng for more realistic.